coderedcorp/coderedcms/docs/getting_started/tutorial08.rst

 For CRX-Pharma, let's change the button size to large and leave the rest of the settings as they are.
 Next let's look at Form Submissions:

 * **Save form submissions** Submissions are saved to database and can be exported at any time.
 * **Email form submissions to:** Use this to email form submissions to an email address(es).
-Separate multiple addresses by a comma.
+Separate multiple email addresses by a comma.
 * **Reply-to-address** To reply to the submitter, specify the email field here.
 For example, if a form field above is labeled "Your Email", enter: {{ your_email }}
 * **Subject** is to give the email a subject.